schuam/vcard2abook/README.md

 I want to use abook as my address book for Neomutt.
 The problem is that I manage all my contacts in my google account (I know, shame on me).
-The vcard file I can export from google contains all my contacts as a consecutive list of vcard objects.
+The vcard file that I can export from google contains all my contacts as a consecutive list of vcard objects.
 The vcard2abook script converts the vcard file from google into an addressbook file for abook.

-The exported file from google looks something like that:
+The exported file from google looks something like this:
 ```bash
 BEGIN:VCARD
 VERSION:3.0